chrismaddalena/Cooper/README.md

 * -x for eXit - Use Cooper's phishexit.py module.
 Specify a URL.

 **You can also use...**
+* -u for URL - Specify a URL you want Cooper to use when fixing image links in an email with images.
 * -s for Server - Add this when you want Cooper to start the HTTP server.
 Specify a PORT #.
 * -h - View this help information.